Arruntia gens

 The gens Arruntia was a plebeian family at ancient Rome.
 Members of this gens first came to prominence during the final years of the Republic.

 Origin

-The nomen Arruntius is a patronymic surname, based on the Etruscan praenomen Arruns, which must have been borne by the ancestor of the gens.
+The nomen Arruntius is a patronymic surname, based on the Etruscan praenomen Arruns.

 Praenomina

 The chief praenomina of the Arruntii were Lucius and Marcus.
 Besides these, there are only a few examples of other names used by members of this gens, including Gaius and Quintus.

 Branches and cognomina

 The historian Ronald Syme identified three distinct families of the Arruntii: the first descended from the admiral Lucius Arruntius, and ended with Arruntius Camillus Scribonianus; another originated at Patavium; the third came from Lycia, whence they were descended from a certain Arruntius who settled in the east during the early years of the Roman Empire.